Inks Lake State Park

 - Interpretive Guide to Inks Lake and Longhorn Cavern State Parks

 - Ask about the Junior Ranger Explorer Packs available for free checkout at the park

-The park rents paddle boats, canoes, 1-2 person kayaks, life vests and paddles.
+The park rents paddle boats, canoes, one- to two-person kayaks, life vests and paddles.

 This park participates in the Angler Education “Tackle Loaner Program”; individuals can borrow rods, reels and tackle boxes with hooks, sinkers and bobbers.

-Nearby attractions include the Lyndon B. Johnson State Historic Site; Colorado Bend State Park; Pedernales Falls State Park; Longhorn Cavern State Park; Enchanted Rock State Natural Area; a federal fish hatchery; Vanishing Texas River Cruise; Granite Mountain quarry at nearby Marble Falls, which furnished material for the Texas State Capitol; Lake Buchanan and Buchanan Dam (the largest multiarch dam in the world is located 4 miles from the park); Lake Lyndon B. Johnson; Lake Marble Falls; Lake Travis; and the historical districts in Burnet, Llano, Johnson City and Fredericksburg.
-You may also want to refer to nearby Lower Colorado River Authority parks.
+Nearby attractions include the Lyndon B. Johnson State Historic Site; Colorado Bend State Park; Pedernales Falls State Park; Longhorn Cavern State Park; Enchanted Rock State Natural Area; a federal fish hatchery; Vanishing Texas River Cruise; Granite Mountain quarry at nearby Marble Falls, which furnished material for the Texas State Capitol; Lake Buchanan and Buchanan Dam (the largest multiarch dam in the world is located four miles from the park); Lake Lyndon B. Johnson; Lake Marble Falls; Lake Travis; and the historical districts in Burnet, Llano, Johnson City and Fredericksburg.